Article

 # The 'portfolioTypes' specifier is conveniently defaulted to all user-defined types

-In the above display, I have created a few test portfolios that are easily visualized and does allow me to refer to the specific outlined portfolioId of interest.
-However, depending on the number of user-defined portfolios you may be responsible for, further interrogation may be required to narrow down the ones of interest.
-With search, you can narrow down your collection based on either the name or code fields.
-As a simple test, if I choose to narrow down any "test" portfolios, I can do the following:
+In the above display, I created a few test portfolios that are easily visualized and allow me to refer to the specific portfolioId of interest, as shown in the first column.
+However, depending on the number of user-defined portfolios you manage, further interrogation may be required to narrow down the ones of interest.
+With search, you can narrow your collection based on either the name or code fields.
+To filter portfolios containing "test" in the name or code, you can do the following:

 # Let's filter down based on a query string contains within "Any" (name or code) fields...